 Governance

 A step frequently missing from Terminology Services plans is ongoing governance.
-Medicine is constantly changing, and with it, the local and standard terminologies in which medical data is coded.
-Changes can be due to economics, politics or advancing clinical knowledge, but whatever the reason, Terminology Services lives in a dynamic, evolving world.
+Medicine is constantly changing, and with it, the local and standard terminologies in which medical data are coded.
+Changes can be due to economics, politics or advancing clinical knowledge, but whatever the reason, Terminology Services live in a dynamic, evolving world.

 Terminology Services governance involves developing a plan to evaluate, maintain and update input sources, maps and coding systems.
 Consider these questions: